-88. A report elsewhere on this agenda provides more details of the proposed Capital Programme for 2019/20.
+88. A report elsewhere on the Agenda for this meeting provides more details of the proposed Capital Programme for 2019/20.
 The financial implications of the proposed programme that are funded from the revenue budget, have been included in the budget estimates within this report.